 When mention is made of old-time favorites, bearded iris is often part of the conversation.
 Partly what has made them so well-loved for so long is that they are very fragrant flowers (well, at least some kinds).
 Add to this trait that they're such visually appealing flowers and it's no wonder that they've been admired for generations.
-I find the 'Batik' cultivar (photo) one of the prettier types.Continue to 9 of 10 below.
+The Batik cultivar is one of the prettier types, bearing bicolored flowers.Continue to 9 of 10 below.

 09 of 10

 While not all of the perennials for sun on my list tolerate drought well (see the next entry), 'Chocolate Drop' sedum does.
 That's hardly surprising, since this plant is one of the succulents.
 Many members of this group like a sunny spot and relatively dry soil.
 Another examples is prickly pear cactus.

 In contrast to the succulents (above), the perennials for sun with which I conclude this list need to be in moist soil to thrive.
 A patch of creeping phlox (image) flowing down a slope and/or tumbling over a stone wall is one of the wonders of spring (the season in which this ground cover blooms).
 Joe-Pye weed blooms closer to the opposite end of the growing season.
 In between, let hummingbird magnet, bee balm grace some sunny spot in your landscaping.

 You may also be interested in the best perennial vines for sun.